Meeker Creek Stream Restoration

 Email us to be added to the email list for project updates for Meeker Creek Restoration.

 Permitting is now complete!
-No significant comments were received, and the design may continue as intended.
+No significant comments were received from the permitting agencies, and the design may continue as intended with design alternative #4, as indicated by attendees at the March 2013 public meeting as the preferred alternative.
 The project has received a DNS (Determination of Non-significance) for SEPA, Shoreline exemption, HPA, and granted by USACE to be covered under a national permit for restoration work.

 A public meeting is scheduled for 10/06/2014 to review the completed permitting process, design direction, next steps, and anticipation remaining schedule, through construction.
 The public is encouraged to attend and provide feedback and comments on the project.